 Clear PVC offers lots of impact resistance and durability, though it isn’t quite as unbreakable as the polycarbonate options.
 However, it also provides high optical clarity and excellent flame and chemical resistance.

 What to Consider When Choosing Materials for Aisle Containment

 There are several factors that may impact your choice for data center aisle containment systems.
 Before considering the visual and practical elements involved in material selection, it’s essential that data center products at least meet the most important industry standards for smoke and heat resistance.
 Specifically, look for items rated as ASTME84 Class “A” for smoke.

 From there, look for options that suit the layout and visual aspects of your data center.
 For example, if you need enclosures that shield your equipment and offer privacy, a multiwall polycarbonate solution may be best.
 However, if you have team members that need visual access to equipment without opening barriers, a monolithic polycarbonate or clear PVC enclosure may be more practical.

-If you build cutting edge data center enclosures, you need a partner that is able to provide the high performance material solutions to suit these essential safety and performance standards.
-No matter what your visual or performance requirements are, Polymershapes can provide access to the highest performing data center aisle containment enclosure materials to suit your needs.
-Our distribution centers offer a wide array of high grade plastic and composite options that meet ASTME84 Class “A” for smoke standards.
-We partner with the data center and IT industry’s most innovative and trusted manufacturers, and we can even customize solutions or connect clients with value added services to meet specific requirements or retrofit solutions to existing facilities.
+If you build cutting-edge data center enclosures, you need a partner that is able to provide high-performance material solutions to suit these essential safety and performance standards.
+No matter what your visual or performance requirements are, Polymershapes can provide access to the highest-performing data center aisle containment enclosure materials to suit your needs.
+Our distribution centers offer a wide array of high-grade plastic and composite options that meet ASTME84 Class “A” for smoke standards.
+We partner with the data center and IT industry’s most innovative and trusted manufacturers, and we can even customize solutions or connect clients with value-added services to meet specific requirements or retrofit solutions to existing facilities.
 Visit our website to find your local distribution center or reach out to our team today.